davecranwell/davecranwell.github.io/_posts/2015-03-24-front-end-overload.md

 My suspicion is that what many of the authors of these anxiety posts don't explain, is that they follow their peers too avidly.
 In answering _"How do you keep up?"_ I've seen suggestions of the best people/accounts/feeds to follow as a way of filtering the noise.
 Very rarely have I see this question answered with my answer: _"Why do you have to keep up?"_.

-Imposter Syndrome which I mentioned before is, I think, the disorder I suffer from. _"I can't justify being here, I'm replaceable, just look at all these over-achievers around me!
+Imposter Syndrome is what I suffer from most. _"I can't justify being here, I'm replaceable, just look at all these over-achievers around me!
 I know, I'll learn EVERYTHING to make myself indispensible!"_

+Twitter is to mostly to blame for this.
+I keep an eye on [Hacker News](https://news.ycombinator.com/news), [A List Apart](A List Apart), [Codrops](http://tympanus.net/codrops/) et al, but the real problem is Twitter.
+I can't control what sites choose to write about, but I've **chosen** to follow those Twitter accounts and all they do is make my own achievements feel reduced.

+Here's an idea: if you're browsing Twitter and you notice anxiety creeping up, chest tightening, the dread of discovering Yet Another Framework you don't know: unfollow it.
+Ain't nobody got time for that shit.
+You've only got one life, you don't need to be feeling constantly up tight and underachieving.